Dr. Howard Erickson

-Dr. Howard Erickson, professor of anatomy and physiology at Kansas State University, is being honored for his service and contributions to the veterinary profession and to K-State.
+Dr. Howard Erickson, professor of anatomy and physiology at Kansas State University, was honored for his service and contributions to the veterinary profession and to K-State.

 Dr. Erickson has been selected to receive the Dr. E.R.
 Frank Award from K-State's College of Veterinary Medicine and its Veterinary Medical Alumni Association.
-The award will be presented at a June 5, 2006, reception, which is part of the annual Conference of Veterinarians.
+The award was presented at a June 5, 2006, reception, which was part of the annual Conference of Veterinarians.

 The Dr. E.R.
 Frank Award is given to a faculty member who displays the same professional essence as Dr. Frank.
 This includes displaying an unassuming and unpretentious manner throughout one's career.
 A nominee also must have at least a 15-year relationship with the school and a noteworthy record of service.